henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Webassembly-dotnet-8-hello-world/index.md

 The scenario I want to try is:

-1. Build a WASI compatible .wasm file using .NET 8.
+1. Build a WASI compatible .wasm file using .NET 8 Preview 4.
 2. Use [Wasmtime CLI](https://github.com/BytecodeAlliance/wasmtime) to run that file.
 Amongst other things the Wasmtime CLI is a standalone WebAssembly runtime.